Webyfy/rpi-avrdude/README.md

 ## References:
 * [HOW TO USE RASPBERRY PI GPIO SERIAL PORT TO PROGRAM ARDUINO](https://siytek.com/raspberry-pi-gpio-arduino/) - _Siytek(Simon)_
 * [Fixing the DTR pin](http://www.deanmao.com/2012/08/12/fixing-the-dtr-pin/) - _Dean Mao_
-  > Since the page is no longer available on the web,a copy of its text is included [here](https://git.reach-iot.com/docs/rpi-avrdude/fixing_the_dtr_pin.md)
 * [Gobot](https://github.com/hybridgroup/gobot)
 * [GPIO Programming: Using the sysfs Interface](https://www.ics.com/blog/gpio-programming-using-sysfs-interface)
 * [GPIO (/sys/class/gpio) is operated by file IO under Linux](https://programmer.help/blogs/gpio-sys-class-gpio-is-operated-by-file-io-under-linux.html)